 Food is personal—it’s what connects us to our cultures, memories, and each other.
 Workshops are just the beginning—change happens through consistent follow up, comprehensive resources, and ongoing engagement.

 We face a major public health crisis that is increasing at a growing, and deadly, rate.
 Diet-related disease is killing people much faster than cigarettes ever did and making us sick along the way.
-According to the U.S. Department of Health and Human Services, more than two-thirds of adults and one-third of American kids are obese.
-About half of all adults living in the United States have at least one preventable diet-related disease, including high blood pressure, type 2 Diabetes, heart disease, and certain cancers.
+According to the U.S. Department of Health and Human Services, more than two-thirds of adults and one in six American kids are obese.
+About half of all adults living in the United States have at least one preventable diet-related disease, including high blood pressure, type 2 diabetes, heart disease, and certain cancers.
 And the costs associated with treating these diseases is astronomical, totaling hundreds of billions of dollars in medical bills and decreased productivity.

 The Impact of Food Education Programs